MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/scecli-1202-events.md

     {6AC1786C-016F-11D2-945F-00C04FB984F9} is the GUID of the GPO.

-6. To find the friendly name of the GPO, use the Powershell cmdlet [Get-GPO -Guid](/powershell/module/grouppolicy/get-gpo) on a DC or a server with AD RSAT tools installed.
+6. To find the friendly name of the GPO, use the PowerShell cmdlet [Get-GPO -Guid](/powershell/module/grouppolicy/get-gpo) on a DC or a server with AD RSAT tools installed.

     The friendly name of the GPO shows next to the `DisplayName` field: